U.S. Equal Employment Opportunity Commission

 It is always helpful if you bring with you to the meeting any information or papers that will help us understand your case.
 For example, if you were fired because of your performance, you might bring with you the letter or notice telling you that you were fired and your performance evaluations.
 You might also bring with you the names of people who know about what happened and information about how to contact them.

 Although we do not take charges over the phone, you can get the process started over the phone.
-You can call 1-800-669-4000 to submit basic information about a possible charge, and we will forward the information to the EEOC field office in your
+You can call 1-800-669-4000 to discuss your situation.
+A representative will ask you for some basic information to determine if your situation is covered by the laws we enforce and explain how to file a charge.

-You can file a charge by sending us a letter that includes the following information:
+You can also file a charge by sending us a letter that includes the following information:

 Don't forget to sign your letter.
 If you don't sign it, we cannot investigate it.